The 100 Most Livable Cities in the World

 Its historical legacy is accompanied by modern buildings that paint a pretty skyline over the river.
 The city is close to several bushland reserves and national parks.

-Ranked No. 10 by the EIU, Adelaide is certainly a great city for expats and travelers.
+Adelaide is a great city for expats and travelers.
 It offers everything other large Australian cities do: museums, a lively pub scene and great international restaurants.
 But it adds a sunny disposition, mild climate and some of the cheapest city prices in the country.

 Given its rapid expansion, there is a great need for talent, so working holidayers and long-term expats tend to be welcomed.